 - Peer Debriefing

 Substantial behaviour change is required for you to be able to rely on responding well.
 Now, this is a considerable task – behaviour change is possible, but not easy!
 We need support to make these changes.

 Duration: Two days 9.30am – 5.00pm

 Provided: Delightful lunch, morning and afternoon tea, workshop materials and comprehensive resource: Challenging Encounters Skills Training booklet

-Venue: Groupwork Institute Training Rooms in Thornbury (Melbourne inner north) or other suitable workshop space of your choice
+Venue: Groupwork Centre Training Rooms in Thornbury (Melbourne inner north) or other suitable workshop space of your choice

 Public course option: For individuals or a few staff members.
 See our upcoming course dates here.